‘extraordinary cellist, virile baritone, compelling actor – astonishing’

 ‘Matthew Sharp’s performance in the central role displays consummate theatrical invention…a commanding vocal and stage presence.’
 The Guardian

-Matthew is Creative Director of Revelation, Ashford – recently selected by the Royal Opera House as its ‘links’ partner – and artist-in-association with the English Symphony Orchestra.
-He was artistic director of the Deal Festival for three years, transforming its profile, smashing box office records and introducing a year-round outreach initiative called Pyramideal.
+Matthew was Creative Director of Revelation, Ashford – selected by the Royal Opera House as its ‘links’ partner – for three years, Artistic Director of the Deal Festival for three years – transforming its profile, smashing box office records and introducing a year-round out- and in-reach initiative called Pyramideal – and is currently artist-in-association with both the English Symphony Orchestra and Northern Chamber Orchestra, patron of Cantate – double-gold medal winners at the World Choir Games – and trustee of Vocal Futures.

-Upcoming highlights include his new concerto collaboration – Incantatio – with Stopgap Dance, the London Contemporary Orchestra and composer Richard Dubugnon, a solo disc of devotional works from across denominations and the world for multi-tracked cello and voice, a Schubert/Brel project with the Brodsky Quartet, the first recording of Hans Gal’s concertino for cello with Kenneth Woods and the ESO and the film of Death’s Cabaret – A Love Story – a gripping and pioneering concerto by Stephen Deazley and Martin Riley.
+Upcoming highlights include his new concerto collaboration – Incantatio – with Stopgap Dance and composer Richard Dubugnon, a solo disc of devotional works from across denominations and the world for multi-tracked cello and voice entitled Rough Magic (released February 2019 on Edition Peters Sounds), a Schubert/Brel project with the Brodsky Quartet, the first recording of Hans Gal’s concertino for cello with Kenneth Woods and the ESO (released February 2018 on Avie) and the film of Death’s Cabaret – A Love Story – a gripping and pioneering concerto by Stephen Deazley and Martin Riley.
 He will be staging Shostakovich’s 14th Symphony with the ESO for live performance and DVD.

-Matthew teaches at Birmingham Conservatoire and has been a guest lecturer at GSMD, RWCMD, RCSSD, Trinity Laban, Juilliard, Dartington College and Leeds, Lincoln, Portsmouth and Sheffield Universities.
+Matthew teaches at Royal Birmingham Conservatoire and has been a guest lecturer at GSMD, RWCMD, RCSSD, Trinity Laban, Juilliard, Dartington College and Leeds, Lincoln, Portsmouth, Sheffield universities and University of Maryland, Baltimore County.
 He devised and delivered the inaugural, televised event for InHarmony, Leeds.

 Matthew is thrilled to play on a copy of the ex-Pergamenschikow Montagnana by Robin Aitchison.